Gangarajusowmya/Active-Directory-Lab/README.md

 ![image alt](https://github.com/Gangarajusowmya/Active-Directory-Lab/blob/b91cecd203d417580b4484487bd39ffe86a2ac5c/Screenshot%202026-06-08%20105628.png)
 In this step, I opened Active Directory Users and Computers and navigated to the “Service Accounts” Organizational Unit inside my custom “Sowmya IT Services” structure.
 I created two service accounts named “svc Backup” and “svc sql.”
 This screenshot shows these accounts inside the Service Accounts OU, confirming that they were successfully created and placed in the correct location for future use in automated tasks, backups, and application services.
 ![image alt](https://github.com/Gangarajusowmya/Active-Directory-Lab/blob/48ca215c424a1cbcdd578dbe6efe4484d21a9e4e/Screenshot%202026-06-08%20105643.png)
+In this step, I opened Active Directory Users and Computers and navigated to the “Support/Service Desk” Organizational Unit inside my custom “Sowmya IT Services” structure.
+I created a security group named Support and added three user accounts: Support L1, Support L2, and Support Tech.
+This screenshot shows these objects inside the Support/Service Desk OU, confirming that the group and user accounts were successfully created and organized in the correct location for future helpdesk role assignments and permission management.